Even as Seattle home market dips, heated competition by homebuyers spreads to neighboring counties

 “COVID-19 has drastically changed people’s buying habits,” she said.
 In the South Sound, “almost every home that comes on the market in a decent neighborhood at a decent price point gets multiple offers.”

 In Seattle itself, though, demand seems to be cooling off very slightly.
-Here, median home prices fell 2% over September’s all-time high, to $800,000, a 3% increase over last year, the NWMLS data show.
+Here, median home prices fell 2% from September’s all-time high, to $800,000, a 3% increase over last year, the NWMLS data show.
 By the last week of October, homes were taking one day longer to sell than the previous month — but were still selling nine days faster than they did in 2019, according to Zillow.

 There are some signs the COVID-19 housing frenzy may be peaking in other markets, too.
 Across the 23 Washington counties the NWMLS tracks, pending sales fell 10% last month, compared to September.
 The number of new homes for sale in October also dipped slightly in most counties.